stone-payments/affiliation-web-components/README.md

 ### Getting started

-Start a new Affiliation Component by following our quick [Start Guide(Under construction :construction:)](https://github.com/stone-payments/affiliation-web-components/wiki/Start-Guide).
+Start a new Affiliation Component by following our [Quick Start Guide (Under construction :construction:)](https://github.com/stone-payments/affiliation-web-components/wiki/Start-Guide).

 If you have any feedback, it will be a great help to the project, just write an [issue](https://github.com/stone-payments/affiliation-web-components/issues)